 And I said, "That's your problem."
 The key to spiritual victory is not getting all you can get, but giving all you have.
 There's a big difference.
 And there are people literally flocking into churches and spiritual experiences to get more of God when the issue is not what they need to get but what they need to give.
 And that's the essence of this tremendous passage of Scripture.

 Now as spiritual priests there are many kinds of sacrifices.
 Scripture talks about the fact that we can offer the calves of our lips, Hebrews 13, the calves of our lips which is praise and thanks unto God.
-It says that we can offer God our petition and our prayer, that we can give to God of our substance of what we possess.
-We offer Him worship when we serve others which is truly an act of worship.
-But above all of these things, prayer and praise and giving and serving, there is one act that is the supreme and all encompassing and all effecting act that a believer must do in his life as a true worshiper and that is to offer himself as a living sacrifice.
+It says that we can offer God our petition and our prayer; that we can give to God of our substance of what we possess.
+We offer Him worship when we serve others, which is truly an act of worship.
+But above all of these things, prayer and praise and giving and serving, there is one act that is the supreme and all-encompassing and all-affecting act that a believer must do in his life as a true worshiper and that is to offer himself as a living sacrifice.
 That is the issue.

-And I really confess to you that my own belief from experience is that that isn't easy, but that it is absolutely necessary if we are ever to know the fullness of the blessing of God and be able to render to him the service that is due to Him and bring Him glory...the giving of oneself totally to the Lord.
+And I really confess to you that my own belief from experience is that that isn't easy, but that it is absolutely necessary if we are ever to know the fullness of the blessing of God and be able to render to him the service that is due to Him and bring Him glory, the giving of oneself totally unto the Lord.

 Most Christians never really come to that place fully.
 They flirt with the world, they flirt with the flesh.
 They flirt with their own personal indulgences and desires.
 They become victims of the philosophy and psychology of the world around them.
 They buy into the world's bag.
 They entertain themselves with the world's mode of entertainment.
 They think along the lines the world thinks.
 And so they never really come to the place of total commitment that is discussed in these two verses and therefore they forfeit the fullness of the blessing that God would have for them.